 Mum guilt: I can’t live with or without you

-Definitely not a tribute to U2’s famous classic, but definitely how I feel about this whole parenting thing sometimes… okay, more often than not.
+This ode to mum guilt is definitely not a tribute to U2’s famous classic!
+It’s an honest account how I feel about this whole parenting thing sometimes… okay, more often than not.

 I recently started university again full-time, and it’s incredibly full on.
 I barely have time to think about anything that’s not law-related.
 Except, when I’m there, everything I think about is baby-related.